SamuelGadiel/mason_cat/README.md

 ---

-A brick for Mason CLI that generates a clean architecture template for a given feature.
+A brick for [Mason CLI](https://github.com/felangel/mason) that generates a clean architecture template for a given feature.

 ## 📖 Introduction

-This brick was created to improve performance while developing new features to a Flutter project.
+This brick was created to improve performance while developing new features for a [Flutter](https://flutter.dev/) project.

 For a best fit, the project must follows a set of rules from Clean Architecture, specifically from [Clean-Dart](https://github.com/Flutterando/Clean-Dart)

-For the purpose of keep things easy I have modified some ideas of the Clean-Dart, and implemented some other points that I think it's important for the project.
+For the purpose of keeping things easy, I have modified some ideas of the Clean-Dart, and implemented some other points that I think it's important for a project.\
 The complete code structure is the next:

 - Domain
   - Entities